algorandfoundation/algokit-cli/docs/features/tasks/transfer.md

 $ ~ algokit task transfer
 Usage: algokit task transfer [OPTIONS]

+Transfer algos or assets from one account to another.

 Options:
   -s, --sender TEXT               Address or alias of the sender account  [required] -r, --receiver TEXT             Address or alias to an account that will receive the asset(s)  [required]